 This section is divided into two parts; first, Section 5.1 analyzes our single-device Memento and H-Memento algorithms and shows accuracy guarantees.
-Due to space limits, some proofs are omitted from this version and are available in the full version of this paper [9].
 Next, Section 5.2 analyzes our network-wide D-Memento and D-H-Memento algorithms, and explains how to find the optimal batch size (in terms of guaranteed error) given a certain (per-packet) bandwidth budget.